Prospective Graduate Students

 The Nursing Administration (NA) track courses include administrative management in health organizations, nursing administration in complex organizations, and experience working with expert nurse administrators.
 The Nursing Education (NE) track courses include curriculum planning and evaluation, teaching strategies in nursing, and experience working with expert teachers in various nursing education programs.
 The Department of Nursing offers the MSN degree and Post-Master’s credential in Nursing Administration and Nursing Education via the Internet with supplemental audio conferencing.
 This means that you can take these on-line courses from the comfort of your own home, plus have opportunities for live interaction among faculty and other students.
 The administration and education experiences needed for the NA and NE tracks can be taken near your place of residence to aid in the convenience of balancing your education with family and job responsibilities.

 FHSU Department of Nursing requires two (2) applications as well as other requirements before you can be admitted to the Masters of Science in Nursing Program.
 See the following URL for information: http://www.fhsu.edu/gradschl/.
 One application is the Graduate School form - http://www.fhsu.edu/gradschl/ - which is submitted to the Graduate School, and the second is the Nursing Department application form which goes directly to the Nursing Department.
-Both of these applications should be submitted before February 1 for the summer and fall semester and September 1 for the spring semester.
+Both of these applications should be submitted before February 1 for the summer, July 1 for fall semester and September 1 for the spring semester.
 Please browse this site for information regarding the curriculum for each of the tracks we offer, scholarships that are available and other pertinent information.